mohammedakbar982/dbmsproject2/README.md

 FROM earthquakes_table
 WHERE mag <= 4.0 AND type = 'earthquake' AND magType = 'md';
 ```
+This is a SQL query that retrieves the time, latitude, longitude, and place of earthquakes with a magnitude of 4.0 or less, a type of "earthquake," and a magnitude type of "md" from a table named "earthquakes_table."

 ### 2. Calculate Distance between locations